Easy Chocolate Chip Cookies Recipe (Old Fashioned)

-I use to call these lunchbox chocolate chip cookies when I was little because I can remember waking up to the smell of fresh baked homemade chocolate chip cookies which meant one thing, there would be five wrapped together in seran wrap in my lunchbox.
+I use to call these “lunchbox chocolate chip cookies” when I was little.
+I can remember waking up to the smell of fresh-baked chocolate chip cookies, which meant one thing; there would be five wrapped together in saran wrap in my lunchbox.
 Yeeeeeeah!!!

 I use to think she was so awesome to make homemade chocolate chip cookies that fast, now that I have the recipe, I see just how easy it really is (although I still think she’s pretty darn awesome).

-They bake up slightly crisp and chewy on the outside and soft and chocolaty in the inside.
+They bake up slightly crisp and chewy on the outside and soft and chocolaty on the inside.
 It is definitely one of my favorite chocolate chip cookie recipes.
 (And yes, I plan on listing every one of my many favorite chocolate chip cookies recipes on this blog.
-I mean can ya really have too many good chocolate chip cookie recipes????
+I mean, can ya really have too many tasty chocolate chip cookie recipes????
 NEVER!)

 This easy chocolate chip cookie recipe freezes great.
-Just shape the cookie dough into balls and place on a cookie sheet.
+Just shape the cookie dough into balls and place them on a cookie sheet.
 Place into the freezer until the dough balls are partially frozen.
 Then transfer them into a freezer-safe bag or container.
-When you’re ready to bake them just let them thaw out and bake.
-They last 9-12 months in the freezer.
+When you’re ready to bake them, just let them thaw out and bake.
+They’ll last 9-12 months in the freezer.

 Store any leftovers in a super air-tight container.

 Cookies not spreading?
-If you are having trouble getting this cookie recipe to spread for you here are some things that may help.
+If you are having trouble getting this cookie recipe to spread for you, here are some things that may help.
 The cookies do not spread as much on dark, nonstick pans.
-Also the dough should be room temperature and don’t try to substitute the ingredients for lower fat versions.
+Also, the dough should be at room temperature and don’t try to substitute the ingredients for lower-fat versions.